alex-bu-89/notifyme/README.md

+Tiny service to get available appointments at aliens authority in Berlin

 Work in progress...

-Tiny lib to get available appointments at aliens authority in Berlin
+TODO
+- add airbnb linter
+- clear svc from unused code
+- adapt `old` or reimplement...

 ### How to start: